Need help dealing with violent or distressing online content? Learn more

 • Parental controls can help keep children and young people safer online by preventing access to harmful content, managing time spent online and limiting who they communicate with.

-• To be most effective, parental controls need to be set up on all devices your child accesses.
-They should be reviewed and updated regularly.
-It’s also important controls are set on devices your child may access while in the care of others (such as other family members and friends).
+• They should be reviewed and updated regularly.
+It’s also important that controls are set on devices your child may access while in the care of others (such as other family members and friends).

 • Parental controls are most effective when used alongside supervision and other online safety strategies.